 Hi friend!
 I'm Faith, chief instigator here at Desktop Documentaries.
 I've been in the filmmaking/TV/video biz more than 25 years and I started this site to help super cool people like yourself get their documentaries made, seen and sold!
 I hope you enjoy the site and if you have any questions, please just ask!

-[To ensure your comment gets posted, please avoid external links]
+[To ensure your comment gets posted, please avoid using external links/URL's]